catedu/python-for-person-in-everybody/en/GLOSSARY.md

 ## parent class
 The class which is being extended to create a new child class.
 The parent class contributes all of its methods and attributes to the new child class.

+## attribute
+One of the values within a tuple.
+More commonly called a "column" or "field".

+## constraint
+When we tell the database to enforce a rule on a field or a row in a table.
+A common constraint is to insist that there can be no duplicate values in a particular field (i.e., all the values must be unique).

+## cursor
+A cursor allows you to execute SQL commands in a database and retrieve data from the database.
+A cursor is similar to a socket or file handle for network connections and files, respectively.

+## database browser
+A piece of software that allows you to directly connect to a database and manipulate the database directly without writing a program.

+## foreign key
+A numeric key that points to the primary key of a row in another table.
+Foreign keys establish relationships between rows stored in different tables.

+## index
+Additional data that the database software maintains as rows and inserts into a table to make lookups very fast.

+## logical key
+A key that the "outside world" uses to look up a particular row.
+For example in a table of user accounts, a person's email address might be a good candidate as the logical key for the user's data.

+## normalization
+Designing a data model so that no data is replicated.
+We store each item of data at one place in the database and reference it elsewhere using a foreign key.

+## primary key
+A numeric key assigned to each row that is used to refer to one row in a table from another table.
+Often the database is configured to automatically assign primary keys as rows are inserted.

+## relation
+An area within a database that contains tuples and attributes.
+More typically called a "table".

+## tuple
+A single entry in a database table that is a set of attributes.
+More typically called "row".